ohscar/rmalloc/doc/paper/steve.rst

     - resultfile: Statistics output file, convention is to use file stem of opsfile (without "-ops") and append "-allocstats"
     - killpercent: Optionally rewind and randomly free *killpercent* (0-100) of all headers at EOF, to simulate an application that destroys and creates new documents.
 The value 100'000 means no rewinding or killing takes place, i.e. just one round of the data gathered by running the application to be benchmarked.
-    - oplimit: Which operation ID (0..*total ops count*) to write alloctaion stats for.
+    - oplimit: Which operation ID (0 .. *total ops count*) to write alloctaion stats for.
 The special value 0 is for writing the original header.
       Typically the driver application is called in a for loop from 0 to the number of operations, i.e. number of lines in the opsfile.